Public comment on graphite one mining

 Impact to wetlands, waters, and fish

-• Graphite One will permanently discharge fill material into waters including more than 414 acres of wetlands, permanently eliminating 381 acres of waters and wetlands
+• Graphite One will permanently discharge 16,400 cubic yards of fill material into waters including more than 414 acres of wetlands, permanently eliminating 381 acres of waters and wetlands

 • Treated wastewater will be discharged into Glacier Canyon Creek.
 If anything goes wrong with the treatment system, untreated wastewater will enter the creek and then flow into Imuruk Basin.